StackVista/stackstate-docs/configure/security/authentication/authentication_options.md

 # Authentication options

 Out of the box, StackState is configured with [file-based authentication](file.md) with a [default username and password](../../../setup/install-stackstate/initial_run_guide.md#default-username-and-password).
 This authenticates users against a file on the server.
-However, this is not a production-ready setup.
+However, this isn't a production-ready setup.

 For better security StackState can be configured to use exactly one of the following authentication mechanisms \(replacing the standard admin user\):